 Property surveys can cost up to several thousand dollars if the lot has many buildings and improvements or just a few hundred for raw land.
 No need for you to pay for this expense when you can talk the seller into it.

-Before your neighbour meets you in court, ask an Axess Law Ontario real estate lawyer about your property line rights.
-Our licensed lawyers can video conference with you anywhere in Ontario, 7 days a week, or meet you in person.
+If your neighbour threatens to meet you in court, ask an Axess Law lawyer about your property line rights.
+If your matter falls outside our scope, we can refer you to a real estate lawyer who specializes in this area.
+Our licensed lawyers can video conference with you anywhere in Ontario, 7 days a week, or meet you in person to arrange a property title search.